|Back to Back Issues Page|

 Our responsibility to voteA few thoughts for Americans at this time.

-"Voting is not only a right, it is a solemn duty; and that makes not voting a dereliction of duty."
+"Voting is not only a right, it is a solemn duty; and that makes staying at home a dereliction of duty."

 - Dr Mardy